 On a personal level, Bobs great strengths are his creativity, adaptability and ability to understand what a client wants.
 He is also quick to recognise new talent and give them the opportunities they need.

-Lendon Lumsden, Director of Finance and Strategy
+Lendon Lumsden, Manager of Community Outreach and Development

 Lendon is a professional and experienced manager who has worked in the public sector through social regeneration projects and education as well as the creative industries.
 He has knowledge and understanding of the private sector where he worked for many years as the marketing manager for the Ethnic Media Group.
 Lendon has set up and managed his own companies and brands that have competed commercially within the events industry, allowing him to work with an eclectic mix of performers from the late great James Brown to the dance hall queen Lady Saw.